Compassionate Private Counselling In Swindon, Wiltshire and Online.

 I am registered with the Information Commissioners Office (ICO) for GDPR purposes and I am insured for both public and professional liability.

-Qualifications and expirence.
+Qualifications

 • Level 3 CPCAB in Counselling Theory.
+2019

 • Level 2 CPCAB Counselling Skills.
+2018

-People seek counselling for many reasons.
+Counselling is a place to explore and express how you are feeling now, at your pace and work out what you need to move towards feeling better.
 You may want to talk to me because you have noticed a change in your mood that just won’t lift.
 Daily stresses and irritations are becoming harder to manage.
 You may have noticed you no longer find joy in things you used to.
-Life and tasks have become overwhelming.
+Life and tasks can become overwhelming.
 You may find yourself being more closed around people or snappy with loved ones.
 Wishing things could be different, seeing others make things look so easy.
 Wanting to change but not knowing where to start?
 Being unable to move forward with your life makes you feel stuck.
 It can feel like you are carrying the weight of the world on your shoulders leaving you tired and exhausted.
 You may store your emotions up and feel them rising like a volcano ready to burst if just one more thing happens!

 Often people come for counselling when they have experienced a significant loss, the death of a partner, parent, friend or beloved pet.
 A sudden loss of a relationship, job or home.
 If you or someone close to you has been recently diagnosed with a life-changing health condition or illness.
 It can be a shock and can leave you with a sense that life will never be the same again.
 It’s ok to feel confused, sad, angry, bitter and fearful of what the future will be like.